 - Actual medical assistance, e.g., a therapeutic benefit to cover medical and healthcare needs, annual medial/executive check-up, maternity assistance, and routine consultations, not exceeding 10, 000 yearly.

 - Laundry allowance not exceeding 300 per month

 Other De minimis Benefits Philippines

 - Employees achievement awards, e.g., for a length of service or safety achievement.
-It must be in the form of tangible personal property other than cash or gift certificate.
+It must be in the form of tangible personal property other than cash or gift certificates.
 It has an annual monetary value not exceeding 10,000 received by the employee under an established written plan.
 This benefit does not discriminate in favor of highly paid employees

 - Any gifts received during Christmas and major anniversary celebrations not exceeding 5 000 per employee once a year.

 - Daily meal allowance for overtime work and nigh/graveyard shift not exceeding 25% of the basic minimum wage on per region basis

 - Lastly, benefits received by an employee by a collective bargaining annual monetary value received from both this and productivity incentive schemes combined do not exceed 10, 000 per employee per taxable year.